Cyberwoman: Critical analysis

 In an essay on evolving symbolism with the Cybermen, Lincoln Geraghty of the University of Portsmouth argues that in "Cyberwoman", "we see the first female Cyber character on screen; unable to control her programming she attempts to assimilate her ex-boyfriend and his teammates.
 Like Maria in Metropolis and the suburban threat seen in The Stepford Wives (1975), technology is seen here as even more threatening when linked with the possibility of female reproduction."

+It is never explained why the Cyberwoman looks the way she does.
+As a partly converted human, the half-finished costume should resemble previous established Cybermen, which it does not as, most notably, this costume has breasts despite a previous media showing that male and female humans become identical non-gendered Cybermen.

+The character of Ianto Jones is shown to be distraught over the situation with his girlfriend and yet, within just a few episodes, he has forgotten her and started a relationship with Jack Harkness.

 Neil Perryman of the University of Sunderland feels this episode is a prime example of transmedia storytelling in Doctor Who and Torchwood, describing the episode and ancillary online material released after its airing being in part an attempt at continuity management.
 He describes "...these metasites have also been used to correct continuity errors that have appeared within the television show.
 For example, following the broadcast of the Torchwood episode 'Cyberwoman' (13 November 2006), the official Torchwood website provided information about 'The Fall of Torchwood One' that attempted to correct – via 'additive comprehension' – what some fans had regarded as a glaring error in the plot.
 Fans had asked how the eponymous Cyberwoman was not sucked into the void along with the rest of her kin during the climax to the Doctor Who episode 'Doomsday' (8 July 2006) and the site retroactively explained away the problem: 'The only exceptions were those being converted with material entirely derived from this side of the void', which allowed the events of 'Cyberwoman' to take place without contradicting what viewers originally saw in the episode."